USER MANUAL M 180 VESTFROST

 Temperature setting

-Push the buttom ▲ to increase set point and ▼ to decrease the set point.
+Push the button ▲ to increase set point and ▼ to decrease the set point.

 Manual defrosting

-If there is a need for manual defrosting, push the ECO button for more than 2 sec-ond and a manual defrost will start.
+If manual defrosting is needed, press and hold the ECO button for more than 2 seconds to start a manual defrost.

 Reversing the door